opulo-inc/docs/docs/semi-assembly-3-1/wiring-3-1/index.md

 1. Tighten left Z gantry zip tie to secure the LM cable in place.

+    !!! danger "This zip tie is not optional"
+        This zip tie provides critical strain relief for the cable harness and motor connector.
+Failure to do so will result in excessive wear on your cable harness.
+Please be sure that you install it.

     ![Zip tie securing left motor cable](images/zip-lh-4.JPG)

     !!! danger "Warning"